Nonlinear Multiview Analysis: Identifiability and Neural Network-assisted Implementation: Introduction

 $\bullet$ {\bf Extensive Experiments.} We test our method in a number of simulations under different scenarios to validate the identifiability theory and to showcase the effectiveness of the implementation.
 In addition, a couple of real datasets (i.e, a multiview brain imaging dataset and a multiview handwritten digit dataset) are employed to demonstrate the usefulness of the proposed approach for handling real-world problems.

+{Part of the work will be presented at IEEE SAM 2020 \cite{lyu2020multiview}.
+The journal version additionally contains derivations of the theoretical claims, detailed algorithm design and implementation, more comprehensive simulations, and more real experiments.}

 {\bf Notation} We largely follow the established conventions in signal processing.
-To be specific, we use $x,\bm x,\bm X$ to represent a scalar, vector, and matrix, respectively. $\|\cdot\|$ denotes the Euclidean norm, i.e., $\|\bm{x}\|_2$ and $\|\bm{X}\|_F$; $\|\cdot\|_0$ denotes the $\ell_0$ norm which counts the number of nonzero elements of its augment; $^\top$ and $^\dagger$ denote the transpose and Moore-Penrose pseudo-inverse operations, respectively; the shorthand notation $f$ is used to denote a function $f(\cdot):\mathbb{R}\rightarrow \mathbb{R}$; $f'$ and $f''$ denote the first-order and second-order derivatives of the function $f$, respectively; $\tr(\cdot)$ denotes the trace operator; $\bm{1}$ denotes an all-one vector with a proper length; $\bm{I}$ denotes an identity matrix with a proper size; $f\circ g$ denotes the function composition operation.
+To be specific, we use $x,\bm x,\bm X$ to represent a scalar, vector, and matrix, respectively. $\|\cdot\|$ denotes the Euclidean norm, i.e., $\|\bm{x}\|_2$ and $\|\bm{X}\|_F$; $\|\cdot\|_0$ denotes the $\ell_0$ {pseudo-norm} which counts the number of nonzero elements of its {argument}; $^\top$ and $^\dagger$ denote the transpose and Moore-Penrose pseudo-inverse operations, respectively; the shorthand notation $f$ is used to denote a function $f(\cdot):\mathbb{R}\rightarrow \mathbb{R}$; $f'$ and $f''$ denote the first-order and second-order derivatives of the function $f$, respectively; $\tr(\cdot)$ denotes the trace operator; $\bm{1}$ denotes an all-one vector with a proper length; $\bm{I}$ denotes an identity matrix with a proper size; $f\circ g$ denotes the function composition operation; {${\cal X}\times {\cal Y}$ means the Cartesian product of the sets ${\cal X}$ and ${\cal Y}$.}